Why do acts of kindness? How is being kind good for you? Is being altruistic ever not good for you or the recipient of your deeds?

 The key to gaining mental and physical benefits from volunteering and generosity is to give from the heart and not from a sense of obligation or guilt, which leads to health-harming stress.

-It is important for you to take exceptional care of yourself.
-Honor your limits to avoid compassion fatigue and lose the joy of serving.
-I see this often among caregivers, advocates and rescuers.
+If you are a caregiver who makes doing acts of kindness a vocation, it is important for you to take exceptional care of yourself.
+Honor your limits to avoid compassion fatigue and burn out.
+Don't lose the joy of serving because you overdo and then decide to quit.
+This happens often among caregivers, advocates and rescuers.
 It's sad.
 We need you.

 Life is a balance.
 Yes, the need is great.
 Still, you will do more good overall if you pace yourself and take excellent care of yourself.
 It's like they say on the airplane.
 Put on your own oxygen mask first.
 The better you take care of yourself, the more you have to give.

-As difficult as it may be, realize that you cannot save the world but each bit of good you do is a wonderful gift to the world.
+As difficult as it may be, realize that each bit of good you do is a wonderful gift to the world even though you cannot save the world.
 Find peace and contentment in that knowing.

 Instances of empathy and kindness among animals and birds have been observed for years.
 Mammals in particular are sensitive to the distress of others and aim to help them.
 I'm sure it happens much more than we realize among and between species.

 Acts of kindness can be planned and spontaneous.
 Both feel good and help change your corner of the world for the better.
 Have fun with kindness.
 Follow your inklings and your inner guidance.

 Here are some suggestions and reminders of everyday kindness that brighten the day for both giver and receiver.